google/aoss-django-sample-starter-project/README.md

 chmod +x generate_report.sh
 ./generate_report.sh path_to_service_account_key
 ```
-The following report will be printed as report.txt
+The following report will be stored as report.txt in the root directory.

 ## Steps to make changes and extend the project